- Oops!Something went wrong.Please try again later.

-Debt is a tool to help businesses grow, but if a business is incapable of paying off its lenders, then it exists at their mercy.
-If things get really bad, the lenders can take control of the business.
+Debt assists a business until the business has trouble paying it off, either with new capital or with free cash flow.
+Ultimately, if the company can't fulfill its legal obligations to repay debt, shareholders could walk away with nothing.
 While that is not too common, we often do see indebted companies permanently diluting shareholders because lenders force them to raise capital at a distressed price.
 Of course, the upside of debt is that it often represents cheap capital, especially when it replaces dilution in a company with the ability to reinvest at high rates of return.
-When we think about a company's use of debt, we first look at cash and debt together.
+The first step when considering a company's debt levels is to consider its cash and debt together.

-The image below, which you can click on for greater detail, shows that at June 2019 RealNetworks had debt of US$7.88m, up from none in one year.
-But it also has US$26.3m in cash to offset that, meaning it has US$18.5m net cash.
+The image below, which you can click on for greater detail, shows that RealNetworks had debt of US$6.78m at the end of September 2020, a reduction from US$7.50m over a year.
+However, its balance sheet shows it holds US$13.2m in cash, so it actually has US$6.46m net cash.

 So How Risky Is RealNetworks?